WhatToBecome

 Babbel vs. Busuu

 Busuu and Babbel have many things in common.
-Both offer affordable subscription packs, both have a small language base (Busuu offers 12 languages), and both focus primarily on conversation.
+Both offer affordable subscription packs, have a small language base (Busuu offers 12 languages), and focus primarily on conversation.

 Final Verdict

-Wrapping up our Babbel review, we can safely say that this is one of the best language learning apps for beginners.
+Wrapping up our Babbel review, we can safely say that this is one of the best language-learning apps for beginners.
 The lessons are short and straightforward, and despite being repetitive from time to time, they are highly effective.
-You can acquire basic conversational skills within three months, and you’ll also have an adequate vocabulary if you plan to travel.
+You can acquire basic conversational skills within three months and have an adequate vocabulary if you plan to travel.

-Babbel is not dressed to impress, though, so don’t expect a jaw-dropping app design.
-However, the lack of flashy graphics is compensated for with good courses and affordable subscription plans.
-Babbel is certainly one of the best language learning platforms for many learners.
+Babbel has a simple interface, so don’t expect a jaw-dropping app design.
+However, good courses and affordable subscription plans compensate for the lack of flashy graphics.
+Babbel is undoubtedly one of the best language-learning platforms for many learners.

 Frequently Asked Questions (FAQ)